henrique-hartwig/fast-food-backend/README.md

 # Fast-Food Backend
-SOAT Tech Challenge 1 - Backend for fake Fast-Food restaurant
+SOAT Tech Challenge 1 - Backend for Fake Fast-Food restaurant

-This is the first version of the Fast-Food Backend.
+This is the first version of the Fake Fast-Food Backend.
 It is a simplified backend for a fake Fast-Food restaurant that will be a monolitic application and relational Database.
 The endpoints are for:

 - Create, read, update users